Zahed-Riyaz/Zahed-Riyaz/README.md

 ## 🛠️ Skills

 - **Subjects** : Quantum Physics and Deep Learning are my passion.
+- **Frameworks/Technologies I am familiar with :**
-- **Frameworks/Technologies:** Very familiar with PyTorch and Tensorflow.
-Have built several beginner projects.
+   - PyTorch and Tensorflow for deep learning.
+   - Intuitive understanding of Django for backend development.
-- **Tools:** Familiar with containerisation of applications, currently learning networking and kubernetes.
+   - Docker and containerisation of applications.
+   - Deployment and scaling of containers.
+   - LangChain and HuggingFace.
+   - Physics informed Machine Learning

 <h2> 🚀 &nbsp;Some Tools I Have Used and Learned</h2>
 <p align="left">